UniversalDependencies/docs/_gub/feat/Rel.md

 ### <a name="Abs">`Abs`</a>: absolute

-Abslute relational indicates that the possessor is absent.
-It is associated with the morphemes "i" and "h".
+The absolute relational indicates that the possessor is absent.
+It is associated with the morphemes "i", "t" and "h".

 #### Examples